mamantoha/speedtest-ng/README.md

-    --single                         Only use a single connection (simulates file transfer) --list                           Display a list of speedtest.net servers sorted by distance --server SERVER                  Specify a server ID to test against --version                        Show the version number and exit -h, --help                       Show this help message and exit
+    --single                         Only use a single connection (simulates file transfer) --list                           Display a list of speedtest.net servers sorted by distance --server SERVER                  Specify a server ID to test against --secure                         Use HTTPS instead of HTTP when communicating with speedtest.net operated servers --version                        Show the version number and exit -h, --help                       Show this help message and exit
 ```